BrainBlend-AI/atomic-agents/README.md

   An advanced example featuring a custom output schema.

 - [Multi-Provider Chatbot](/atomic-examples/quickstart/quickstart/4_basic_chatbot_different_providers.py)
-  Demonstrates how to use different providers like Ollama or Groq.
+  Demonstrates how to use different providers such as Ollama or Groq.

 These examples provide a great starting point for understanding and using Atomic Agents.

 ## Running the CLI
-To run the CLI simply run the following command:
+To run the CLI, simply run the following command:

 ```bash
 atomic
 ```

-After running this command you should be presented with a menu, allowing you to download tools.
+After running this command, you will be presented with a menu allowing you to download tools.

 <img src="./.assets/atomic-cli.png" alt="Atomic CLI menu" width="400"/>

 ## Provider & Model Compatibility
 Atomic Agents depends on the [Instructor](https://github.com/jxnl/instructor) package.
-This means that in all examples where OpenAI is used, any other API supported by Instructor can be used, such as Ollama, Groq, Mistral, Cohere, Anthropic, Gemini, and more.
-For a complete list please refer to the instructor documentation on its [GitHub page](https://github.com/jxnl/instructor).
+This means that in all examples where OpenAI is used, any other API supported by Instructor can also be used—such as Ollama, Groq, Mistral, Cohere, Anthropic, Gemini, and more.
+For a complete list, please refer to the Instructor documentation on its [GitHub page](https://github.com/jxnl/instructor).

 ## API Documentation
 API documentation can be found [here](https://brainblend-ai.github.io/atomic-agents/).

 ## Contributing
 We welcome contributions!
-Please follow these steps to contribute:

-See the [Developer Guide](/guides/DEV_GUIDE.md) for more information on how to contribute to Atomic Agents.
+Please see the [Developer Guide](/guides/DEV_GUIDE.md) for more information on how to contribute to Atomic Agents.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.

 ## Star History